open/close all folders

 - Magnetic Weapons: His weapon is the Electromagnetic Anti-Tank Rifle, or EATR.

 - Meaningful Name: In reference to Isaac Asimov, having raised Gunvolt whom commands electricity.
 Which keeps you from suspecting his true power.

-- Mirror Match: In his boss fight, nearly every attack he has is comparable to one of Gunvolt's.
+- Mirror Boss: In his boss fight, nearly every attack he has is comparable to one of Gunvolt's.
 Besides the Flashfield and Voltanic Chain attacks, he fires Copen's gun in three-round bursts (Cerberus), fires shots into the air that release more blasts in a spread (Orochi), and can fire rounds that alter their course (a mix of Vasuki and Mizuchi).

 - Parental Substitute: A father figure for Gunvolt.
 Until his true colors are shown.